bajicv/unix_intro/docs/03_tabby.md

 ------------------------------------------------------------------------

-### Installation
+## Installation

-Follow [this YouTube tutorial for installing Tabby on Windows/Linux/MacOS](https://www.youtube.com/watch?v=G03-5RE0ohg&t=2s).
-You can also find short summary of the steps below.
+Follow the steps below to install Tabby.
+If you have troubles you can take a look at [this YouTube tutorial](https://www.youtube.com/watch?v=G03-5RE0ohg&t=2s).

 <div class="tab">
   <button class="tablinks" onclick="openTab(event, 'tab4')">Windows</button>